code2k13/starreduction/README.md

 ## Trying out the model in a web browser
-Here is link to a online demo of star reduction created using a trained model, TFLite and ReactJS.
+Here is link to a online demo of star reduction created using a trained model, TFJS and ReactJS.
 Please use a **desktop browser** to access the demo (for memory and performance reasons).
 The demo runs locally inside your browser, no data outside of your computer.
 Here is the link to the demo : https://ashishware.com/static/star_removal/index.html

 ![](https://ashishware.com/images/star_removal_demo1.jpg)